Robsodd/IRIS-WHIZ-HL7v2-Browser-Extension/README.txt

 On the Message Viewer page you can click the Iris Whiz Export button to download a CSV copy of the data currently in your search table.

 Useful if you want to do quick analysis on your data but don't want to use the fancy new Chart.JS page I spent ages creating.

+__Feature Added__: Production Page Message Refresh

+Added refresh button on the Message tab on the production page.
+Set an interval in the dropdown for automatic refreshing.

+__Feature Added__: Category Dropdown Case-Insensitive Order

+Alphabetises the category dropdown list on the production page, regardless of case.
+Without this the order is case dependent.

 __Bug Fix__: Hide Related